 How Does the Ultrasonic Welding Process Work?The ultrasonic welding process works by fusing plastics together on a molecular level.
-The welding machine creates high frequency sound vibrations that produce frictional heat through a device called a horn.
-When touching one of the plastic parts with a specific amount of pressure, the heat transfers to the second part and the contact area between the two parts softens.
+The welding machine creates high-frequency sound vibrations that produce frictional heat through a device called a horn.
+When touching one of the plastic parts with a specific amount of pressure, the heat transfers to the second part, and the contact area between the two parts soften.
 When the vibration stops, the plastic solidifies, bonding the two pieces together.
 Ultrasonic welding is often used in mass production because the welding times are relatively short – often less than 1 second.
 It is also a very repeatable and reliable process that is easy to automate.

 It is important for designers to consider product requirements when parts are being designed for ultrasonic assembly.
 Joint design and resin selection decisions are impacted by these inputs.

 Here are the most common questions to ask prior to designing joints for ultrasonic assembly of parts: